peterjacobson/bartle/README.md

 - Found some tweaks to make it better?
 [Fork this repo](https://help.github.com/articles/fork-a-repo/), make your awesome changes and make a [Pull Request](https://help.github.com/articles/using-pull-requests/) with:
   - Your improvements to this repo, or
   - An additional link to your fork in the 'Alternative Rules' list
-- Surely the Poser should be wearing something ridiculous... a monacle?
+- Surely the Poser should be wearing something ridiculous... a monocle?
 - Can it be played in a gallery?
 - Travel Bartle?
 - Add your own works to the decks, and share them with #bartle